 The surgical approach to carcinoid tumors and low-grade mucinous neoplasms is controversial.
 For carcinoids, the most recent guidelines indicate that a right hemicolectomy should be performed when the tumor size is >2 cm and if there is lymph node metastasis, highgrade findings (high mitotic activity), and positive surgical margins (11).
 For mucinous appendiceal neoplasms (low-grade mucinous neoplasm in our case), the assessment should be made depending on the malignancy potential and the lymph node involvement of the lesion.
 However, because the initial operation is usually urgent, a mesenteric fat resection may not be performed in the first place, which leads to another controversial issue (12).
 The survival rates following right hemicolectomy compared with those following appendectomy have not been discussed clearly in the literature, and therefore more studies are needed in this context.

 Collision tumors of the appendix are rare lesions.
 To the best of our knowledge, our case is the first with two different types of tumors both in the appendix wall itself and within multiple diverticula.
 Surgical approach to these tumors remains controversial and more clinical and prognostic studies are needed.

-Cite this paper as: Ekinci N, Gün E, Avcı A, Er A. Coexistence of low-grade mucinous neoplasm and carcinoid (collision tumor) within multiple appendiceal diverticula: A case report.
-Turk J Surg 2018; 10.5152/turkjsurg.2018.3877.
+Cite this article as: Ekinci N, Gün E, Avcı A, Er A. ACoexistence of low-grade mucinous neoplasm and carcinoid (collision tumor) within multiple appendiceal diverticula: a case report.
+Turk J Surg 2021; 37 (3): 303-306.

 Written informed consent was obtained from patient who participated in this study.